alinassarrr/convoverse/README.md

 ### 🚀 ConvoVerse Sexy Features

 - 🌐 **Multi-Platform Integrations**
 Bring all your conversations together!
-Seamlessly sync Slack, Gmail, and WhatsApp into one powerful, unified workspace.
+Seamlessly sync Slack and Gmail into one powerful, unified workspace.

 - ⚡ **Real-Time Messaging**
 Don’t just sync interact.
 Send and receive messages as a real user with instant, real-time updates across every channel.